 "With Massa, the speed goes down".

 The Maranello cars seem slightly more competitive than expected: nothing to do with the triumphs of 2004 but a step forward compared to the Turkish disaster.
 The World Champion will start in sixth position, his teammate in seventh.
-At Monza, they will celebrate one hundred races disputed together.
-They are the longest-running and most winning pair of Formula 1: in six seasons, they have won five titles with Michael Schumacher and as many in the name of Ferrari.
+In Monza, they will celebrate one hundred races disputed together.
+They are the longest-running and most winning line-up of Formula 1: in six seasons, they have won five titles with Michael Schumacher and as many in the name of Ferrari.

 “Before the end of the year, we'll get another win”.